Sudley Infant Schools’ safeguarding charter

 Clever Never Goes

-Sudley Infant School will be introducing a new child safety initiative called ‘Clever Never Goes’ during the week beginning 4 February 2019.
+Sudley Infant School will introduced a new child safety initiative called ‘Clever Never Goes’ during February 2019.

 The ‘Clever Never Goes’ programme has been developed to replace the out-dated ‘stranger danger’ approach.
 Research shows that teaching children simply to avoid strangers fails to keep them safe.
 Strangers are often more likely to help a child than to harm them.
 Conversely, it can often be people known to children that pose the greatest threat.